alegav1655/django_site/README.md

 Django Project Template

 This is a Django project template that provides a simple website with user registration and login functionality, designed to be deployed with Apache and MySQL.
+Full compatibility with Apache2, MySQL and Ubuntu 20.04.

 Features: